bkimo/PINN-LB/README.md

 - Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation using Physics-Informed Neural Networks

 ### Requirements
-- The file `env-TF2N-ubuntu-cpu.yaml` lists all the packages and dependencies needed to run the code on a CPU under Ubuntu 24.04.1 LTS.
-- The file `env-TF2N-ubuntu-gpu.yaml` lists all the packages and dependencies needed to run the code on a GPU under Ubuntu 24.04.1 LTS.
+- The file `env-TF2N-ubuntu.yaml` lists all the packages and dependencies needed to run the code under Ubuntu 24.04.1 LTS.
 - In addition to the Python packages, you must install TeX Live Fonts.
 Run the following command outside of the Python virtual environment:
   <pre> >> sudo apt-get -qq install texlive-fonts-recommended texlive-fonts-extra cm-super dvipng </pre>